 There are many ways for organizations and individuals to take part in Patient Safety Awareness Week.

-Organizations that help support the activities of Patient Safety Awareness Week show their commitment to patient safety and serve as a model for their stakeholders and peers.
+Organizations that recognize Patient Safety Awareness Week show their commitment to patient safety and serve as a model for their stakeholders and peers.

-By joining the initiative, organizations have access to tools and resources needed to help promote their Patient Safety Awareness Week activities locally and virtually, engage their stakeholders, and highlight their commitment to patient safety.
+By taking part in the initiative, organizations have access to tools and resources needed to help promote their Patient Safety Awareness Week activities locally and virtually, engage their stakeholders, and highlight their commitment to patient safety.

 Plan Your Week